-East Street Arts, whom the Cooperative rents space from, will ensure a fire risk assessment for the premises will be undertaken at least every 6 months and will ensure that appropriate consequential measures are undertaken.
+East Street Arts, whom the Cooperative rents space from, will ensure a fire risk assessment for the premises at Patrick Studios will be undertaken at least every 6 months and will ensure that appropriate consequential measures are undertaken.

 Escape routes will be subject to continuous visual inspection in the course of daily use.

 Patrick Studios has a fire alarm which is usually tested on a Wednesday afternoon.
 If the fire alarm sounds at any other time, or for longer than 30 seconds, the building must be evacuated immediately.
 Members will be shown fire escape routes and the procedures will be explained at their workshop induction.